mistersingh179/bw-dashboard/README.md

 - `npx prisma migrate dev` to run the migrations & build client
 - `npx ts-node sample.ts` Prints users in Database
 - `npx ts-node --transpile-only` the `--transpile-only` makes it so that it doesn't complain on TS issues
 - for production / non dev usage we do `npm run build` & then use `npm start` to serve it
 - run taskforce locally so taskforce UI can see our local redis
 - `TASKFORCE_TOKEN=xxx taskforce -n "Local Docker Redis" -p 63790`
 - at times we need to run scripts locally and dont want logs so we can turn them off via env variables `PINO_LOG_LEVEL=error node --loader tsx scripts/repl.ts`
+- rename iterm2 tab by `command + i` and then typing what we want

 ## running arbitrary script

 - `tsx scripts/foo.ts`
 - `tsx watch scripts/foo.ts` for quicker iterations in dev
 - or `npx ts-node scripts/foo.ts` but also requires `"module": "CommonJS"` set in tsconfig.json. this can be set just for `ts-node` by putting it in `"ts-node"` block.
 - to run from webstorm create a new config called `tsx` and setup Node parameters to be `--loader tsx` and javascript file to `$FilePathRelativeToProjectRoot$`. this will basically do `node --loader tsx ./currentFile.ts` which runs the file. `Ctrl + r` will get the same.
 - to run in watch mode from repl we can use node v19 and then the `--watch option` along with the `--loader tsx` option.

 ## Webstorm

 - run configs can be stored in directory `.run`, but do not exclude this directory or webstorm won't pick it up.
 - also adding it to git will make sure other devs also get the same run configuration.

 ## REPL like behavior with Editor

 - build .ts file & run it with `ts watch`
 - inside the file use `require.main === module` to detect that it was called directly
 - when called directly run the module or function it exports

 ## regular generic REPL

 - use `prisma-repl --verbose`
 - supports top line `await`, auto-complete
 - access prisma db object by variable `db` so query is like `await db.user.findMany()`

 ## Useful